 This website reflects current program information, including admissions criteria and curricula.
 Information is subject to change.

 The Doctoral Program in Medical & Health Professions is fully online with the majority of coursework offered in an asychronous online environment.
 The Contemporary Human Anatomy Education and Ultrasound Imaging Education concentrations include annual, one-week residential practicums held on-site at EVMS in Norfolk, VA.

 The Doctoral Program in Medical and Health Professions Education (DMHPE) evaluates applicants using a variety of items submitted by the applicant.
-All components of an applicaiton are reviewed prior to making an admission decision.
+All components of an application are reviewed prior to making an admission decision.

 - A master's degree from a regionally accredited institution with a cumulative grade point average of 3.00 or better prior to matriculating at EVMS

 - For those applying to the Contemporary Human Anatomy Education (CHAE) concentration, the master’s degree must be comprised of a minimum of 30 graduate-level credits and should include Clinical Gross Anatomy, Embryology and Histology at the master’s level.
 Applicants must provide proof of proficiency in cadaver dissection.
 Supervisors can provide proof of proficiency via letter of recommendation.

 - Preference is given to Ultrasound and Imaging Education (USIE) concentration applicants who have achieved an RDMS certification.
 Those applicants without RDMS certification must have some prior ultrasound experience and provide a letter of recommendation from a mentor/employer stating that they have approval to develop their portfolio of scans working toward RDMS in a HIPPA compliant manner.
 The USIE program will launch Fall 2020.

 - One year of teaching experience in medical health professions/higher education preferred.

 - A 1-page personal essay that includes your professional goals and research interest(s).